utopia-foss/dantro/doc/plotting/creators/pyplot.rst

-.. _pcr_ext_implement_plot_funcs:
+.. _pcr_pyplot_implement_plot_funcs:

 Implementing plot functions
 ---------------------------
-Below, you will learn how to implement a plot function that can be used with the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`.
+Below, you will learn how to implement a plot function that can be used with the :py:class:`.PyPlotCreator`.

 .. _is_plot_func_decorator: